 The term ‘imagery’ brings to mind, of course, images–verbal pictures that allow us to peer into the world which an author has dreamed up.
 Imagery sometimes implies page after page of descriptive detail–in which case you might risk having the readers fall asleep and start dreaming up their own worlds.
 But, a story without enough visual detail leaves the characters moving in an unsubstantial shadow land.

 Imagery should includes more than what you see in your mind’s eye.
 It also needs to bring to life the sounds, smells, tastes, and textures of the world you have created.
 One of the appealing aspects of writing is that you do not have to stick with the conventional.
-Music can be brilliant ultramarine blue or a person’s scent can be rough and sandpapery.
-Using these metaphors which cross the senses is often called synesthesia, but this term actually refers to a neurological condition in which senses in one pathway involuntarily leads to another.
-A person with synesthesia may see the number 5, and feel it invokes the smell of cinnamon.
+Music can be ultramarine blue or a person’s scent can be rough and sand papery.
+Using these metaphors which cross the senses is called synesthesia, a term referring to a neurological condition in which senses in one pathway involuntarily leads to another.
+A person with synesthesia may see the number 5 and sense the smell of cinnamon.

 Artwork – detail from The Shadows that Follow Me by S.L.
 Listman